 The controls are fairly simple—two hot settings, one cool, and that’s it.
-The hottest it will ever get is 65ºC/149°F, which is plenty if you’re vacationing somewhere balmy, and although the cool setting could be a little colder, it still has a decent de-frazzling effect if you use it to finish your blow-dry.
+The hottest it will ever get is 65ºC/149°F, which is plenty if you’re vacationing somewhere balmy.
+Although the cool setting could be a little colder, it still has a decent de-frazzling effect if you use it to finish your blow-dry.

 Probably the best thing about the Flight is its physical form—it’s made of lightweight plastic but still looks the part.
 The handle folds inwards to make it less awkward to pack, and the quoted 422g/14 oz is including the nozzle and cord, so it feels incredibly light.

-If you’ve got extremely thick or curly hair, it might be a different story, although anecdotally we'd suggest that you probably wouldn’t want to go near very curly hair with a dryer at the best of times, let alone in hot and humid conditions.
-You’ll find it easy to store the GHD Flight away, thanks to its sleek black carry case, although we didn’t bother using it on vacation as it’s far chunkier than the dryer itself and we never have space to spare.
+If you have extremely thick or curly hair, it might be a different story.
+(Although anecdotally we'd suggest that you probably wouldn’t want to go near very curly hair with a dryer at the best of times, let alone in hot and humid conditions.)
+You’ll find it easy to store the GHD Flight away, thanks to its sleek black carry case.
+We didn’t bother using it on vacation as it’s far chunkier than the dryer itself, and we never have space to spare.
 If you’re not the sort of person who has to sit on even the best suitcase to get it closed, then you might find it a useful extra layer of protection.